Drive sales on autopilot with ecommerce-focused featuresSee Features

 The platform’s SEO features include customizable SEO-friendly URLs and editing for robots.text and metadata.
 BigCommerce also offers Elasticsearch searching plus connections to other top search tools.

-BigCommerce has three pricing plans: Standard ($29.95 per month), Plus ($79.95), and Pro ($249.95).
+There are three pricing plans on the BigCommerce ecommerce platform: Standard ($29.95 per month), Plus ($79.95), and Pro ($249.95).
 Custom Enterprise solutions are available for businesses that sell more than $400,000 per year or need advanced features like price lists, API support, and unlimited API calls.

 Like Shopify, BigCommerce charges a fee of 2.2 to 2.9 percent plus 30 cents per transaction.